privacy-scaling-explorations/maci/domainobjs/README.md

 A private key.
 Provides helper functions to do with passing it into a circuit in the right format, serialisation and deserialisation, and deep copying.

-This is a MACI private key, which is not to be confused with an EVM private key.
+This is a MACI private key, which is not to be confused with an Ethereum private key.
 A serialized MACI private key is prefixed by 'macisk.'
 A raw MACI private key can be thought as a point on the baby jubjub curve.